-- Display respect for individual differences and work cooperatively to build rapport and to achieve team goals. - · Develop and manage teams to enhance work productivity. - · Manage quality control. - Implement better decision-making skills and utilize successful problem-solving processes. - Perform successfully in the supervisory roles of planning, organizing, staffing, leading, and controlling. - · Integrate technology into the supply chain to improve profitability. - Provide an uninterrupted flow of materials, supplies, and services required to operate the organization. - Analyze and negotiate contracts with suppliers, manufacturers, and/or distributors.
+- Display respect for individual differences and work cooperatively to build rapport and to achieve team goals. - Develop and manage teams to enhance work productivity. - Manage quality control. - Implement better decision-making skills and utilize successful problem-solving processes. - Perform successfully in the supervisory roles of planning, organizing, staffing, leading, and controlling. - · Integrate technology into the supply chain to improve profitability. - · Provide an uninterrupted flow of materials, supplies, and services required to operate the organization. - Analyze and negotiate contracts with suppliers, manufacturers, and/or distributors.

 LTC credits transfer to over 30 universities.
-For more information visit gotoltc.edu/future-students/transfer.
+For more information visit gotoltc.edu/ future-students/transfer.

-- · Work with Career Coach to:
+- Work with Career Coach to:

 - Submit application and \$30 fee.

 - Submit official transcripts (high school and other colleges).

-- · Work with program Academic Advisor to: - Complete an assessment for placement (Accuplacer or ACT). - Complete Functional Abilities Statement of Understanding form. - Meet to plan your first semester schedule, review your entire plan of study, discuss placement assessment results and complete any additional enrollment requirements.
+- Work with Academic Advisor to: - Complete an assessment for placement (Accuplacer or ACT). - Complete Functional Abilities Statement of Understanding form. - Meet to plan your first semester schedule, review your entire plan of study, discuss placement assessment results and complete Program To Do's.

-- \$142 per credit (resident) - Other fees vary by program (books, supplies, materials, tools, uniforms, health related exams, etc.) Visit gotoltc.edu/financial-aid/tuition-and-fees for details.
+• \$132.20 per credit tuition (WI resident) plus \$7.27 per credit student activity fee. \$10 per credit online fee.
+Material fee varies depending on course.
+Other fees vary by program.
+Visit gotoltc.edu/financial-aid/tuition-and-fees for details.